rs9899/Video-Bokeh-Effect/README.md

 run the `run.ipynb` notebook to obtain the corresponding results.

-All the process are done sequencially.
+The following processes are done sequentially.

 Foreground Extraction ---> Temporal Smoothing ---> Bokeh Effect frame-wise ---> Video Output